bbauska/JS-Programs/README.md

 reverseBits 16BitUnsignedShort(5 6 7 8);
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-213. Greater Than 15 Checker
+<h2 id="js213">213.
+Greater Than 15 Checker</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program tests whether a given integer is greater than 15.
-If the integer is greater than 15, it returns the given number; otherwise, it returns 15.
+<p>This program tests whether a given integer is greater than 15.
+If the integer is
+greater than 15, it returns the given number; otherwise, it returns 15.</p>
 <pre>
 function greaterThanl5Checker(number) {
 const result = number >15? number: 15;